 Research has shown that the sooner adrenaline is given once an anaphylactic reaction has started, the better the health outcome for the patient.
 This makes rapid treatment of anaphylaxis possible, rather than having to wait for ambulances carrying the medication to arrive.

-Adrenaline injectors look like pens and are prescribed according to the weight of the patient.
+Adrenaline auto-injectors look like pens and are prescribed according to the weight of the patient.
 Most children will be given a junior injector, but larger children and teenagers will be prescribed the adult version.
 Whichever style or type of device is prescribed, the doctor prescribing it should arrange training on using it.
 If the doctor does not offer this, ask for it.

 Once a dose of adrenaline has been given, an ambulance needs to be called and the patient should go to hospital so that any further reaction can be treated.
 It may be that another dose of adrenaline is needed before they can get to the hospital, and allergy sufferers who are at danger of anaphylaxis often carry two injectors for this reason.
 By the time they reach hospital, the patient may have a late phase reaction, for which the hospital can provide further treatment.